thommcgrath/Beacon/docs/contributing/newbieguide/index.markdown

 ### Tips & Tricks

- Something that threw me off was with the provided examples on the Contribution guide.
-You'll notice that they are surrounded by { %raw% }{ %endraw% }.
-These should be omitted from content you are adding, they are used to prevent the sample code from being formatted, hiding the example code from view.
+ The content from the help section is currently being pulled into the **Staging**{:.ui-keyword} branch on the Beacon GitHub.
+You are able to change the active branch on the GitHub Desktop client, which will re-build the folder and file structure to match.

+ While reading the Contribution guide, be aware of the formatting examples shown.
+Some of the content is surrounded by { %raw% }{ %endraw% }, but this should be omitted from your own content.
+Their function is to force content in between them to render as text instead of executed code.

- A good way of getting situated is to open other pre-existing topics.
-This can help give a feel for how the formatting works.
+ Infact, a good way of getting accustomed to formatting techinique is to open the index.markdown file in other pre-existing topics.
+Seeing how other pages are set up can act as an example towards formatting new content.

- If making a new topic, create an appropriately named folder.
-Copying an existing index.markdown file can act as a nice template to get started.
+ While creating a new topic, it may be helpful to copy one of these pre-made index.markdown files to use as a formatting template.

  **Do not** include spaces in file names or folder paths.
 They will not work correctly.

+ Use the local GitHub Page Jekyll created to preview how the content will actually come out when live.
+Something that I have found helpful is to leave the index.markdown file open when commiting the changes.
+If you are not happy with the result, you can right click the most recent commit on GitHub Desktop's History tab to easily **revert changes from commit**{:.ui-keyword}.
+Just make sure to re-save the markdown file or other changes made may be lost.

+ ### Submission of Content
+When satisfied with the series of changes made, you will need to merge your fork of the **Staging**{:.ui-keyword} branch into your **Master**{:.ui-keyword} branch.

+This can be done by with the following steps:

+Click the **Current Branch**{:.ui-keyword} pulldown menu and select **Master**{:.ui-keyword}.

+Click the same current branch pulldown menu a second time and choose **Choose a branch to merge into Master**{:.ui-keyword}.

+Navigate to the main GitHub Desktop screen and press the **Push Upstream** button.

+Navigate to Beacon's Github page and locate **Pull Request**{:.ui-keyword} button.

+From there, press the **New Pull Request**{:.ui-keyword} button, and click on the **compare across forks** link, which will modify the menu a bit.

+With the expanded menu, ensure the **Base Repository**{:.ui-keyword} is Beacon's and choose the Base Branch to be **Staging**{:.ui-keyword}.

+For the **Head Repository**{:.ui-keyword}, change to the **Master**{:.ui-keyword} branch of your own repository.

+More details can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).